abel1502/mipt-kp-master/NOTES.md

     and then rewrite the old blob with a new one, consisting of the specified chunks in the specified order.
 This is very friendly towards incremental backups.
+    - As it turns out, when a block blob is uploaded in a single operation, it will not have any blocks associated with its contents.
+This has to be handled separately.
   - Page blobs must be 512-bytes aligned in size, but they support random access rewrites of these 512-byte blocks.
 For incremental backups, we may, in theory, only store the information of what blocks have been added,